-The liquefied natural gas (LNG) bunker station operator or if applicable the terminal / berth representative should control access to the jetty or berth in agreement with the ship's master.
-For vessels navigating on the Rhine, the requirements of the RPR, in particular Article 15.07(4) states that "the only individuals permitted to be in the bunker area are the crew members of the receiving ship, bunkering facility personnel or individuals who have obtained authorisation from the competent authority."
+The liquefied natural gas (LNG) truck operator or if applicable the bunkering location representative should control access to the jetty or berth in agreement with the ship's master.
+For vessels navigating on the Rhine, the requirements of the RPR, in particular article 15.07(4) states that "the only individuals permitted to be in the bunker area are the crew members of the receiving ship, bunkering facility personnel or individuals who have obtained authorisation from the competent authority.